Olly Davies: St Helens

 Davies began his career with St Helens where he made his professional début as a substitute in a 26–16 away loss at Catalans Dragons.

 Swinton Lions

 He moved to Kingstone Press Championship side Swinton Lions in 2016 ahead of the 2017 season.
 The Second Rower spent a full season with them in which he appeared in 22 games and scored on two occasions, against Oldham and Halifax.

 Sheffield Eagles

-After his time with Swinton, Davies signed a two year deal with fellow Championship side Sheffield Eagles.
+After his time with Swinton, Davies signed a two-year deal with fellow Championship side Sheffield Eagles.
 He helped the Eagles to win the inaugural 1895 Cup as they defeated Widnes Vikings 36–18 in the final.

 Widnes Vikings

-On 26 Oct 2021 it was reported that he had signed for Widnes Vikings in the RFL Championship.
+On 26 October 2021 it was reported that he had signed for Widnes Vikings in the RFL Championship.

+Halifax Panthers

+On 5 November 2023 it was reported that he had signed for Halifax in the RFL Championship.